rajputakhil/docker_gpu/README.md

-# docker_gpu
-NVIDIA Container Runtime for Docker (this tutorial will help users to use Nvidia Docker image (tensorflow-gpu) on Ubuntu with a machine having GTX 1080ti Nvidia Graphic Card)

 # NVIDIA Container Runtime for Docker (this tutorial will help users to use Nvidia Docker image (tensorflow-gpu) on Ubuntu with a machine having GTX 1080ti Nvidia Graphic Card)

 ## 1. Install Ubuntu 18.04